 This brings us to the existential question of whether it’d be worth paying for.
 Frankly standing beside a road waiting for a race to speed past at 45km/h is not always the best of experiences and having to pay would force people to confront this.
 One solution is to offer something in return for the money: catering, toilets, wifi and large screen TVs within your line of sight so you don’t miss a thing.

 Another issue is who gains?
 If it’s just to expand the profit margin for event promoters then it’s bound to annoy some.
 But if it’s to keep a race going it might be more tolerable.
-Remember this is Belgium we’re talking about and having a bike race on your doorstep is practically a birthright; so much that the locals of Geraardsbergen protested when the Muur was dropped from De Ronde.
+Remember this is Belgium we’re talking about and having a bike race on your doorstep is practically a birthright.
+No joke: the locals of Geraardsbergen protested when the Muur was dropped from De Ronde.
 Similarly pro cycling is deemed so central to public life that it’s enshrined in law that many bike races that have to be shown free-to-air in Belgium, as opposed to subscription or pay-per-view broadcasters.

 As things stand the big races don’t need to charge and the smaller ones would struggle to get away with it.
 A few races already charge money and if more want to try then why not?
 The irony is that the sport has become more free to watch these days, you can even walk into the Roubaix velodrome without paying.

 Ticketing could become a thing but it’d be a cultural shock if done in established places, perhaps it’d be easier for Brits to pay up than Belgians?
 Proponents may need to beware of unintended consequences, especially if the police and local government respond by trying to charge for road closures and more.
 It’s risky act of pricing something that has always been free because it prompts a monetary cost-benefit analysis that wasn’t there before.
-The holy grail, or at least the golden fleece, would be to make Tour de France a summit finish like ticket-only but you wonder if this simply becomes a boon for fencing suppliers and private security guards.
-What could work instead is a “fan zone” where there are big TVs and other facilities to help pass the time.
+The holy grail, or at least the golden fleece, would be to make a Tour de France summit finish ticket-only but you wonder if this simply becomes a boon for fencing suppliers and private security guards and if fans have to buy tickets then mayors will ask for money, the police will want to paid the going rate and in no time the race is uneconomical.
+What could work instead is a “fan zone” where there are big TVs and other facilities to help pass the time, a zone people can enter.

 Photo credits: main image by Thomas Sweertvaeger and men sitting outside a house by Gert Verbelen from the Belgian book “Supporters Leven Voor de Koers” which documents the crowd at bike races, via the publisher’s media pack